 - They allow others to know there’s a biker near, from further away than yelling out.

-- They are less obtrusive than yelling ‘on your left’ or whaterver.
+- They are less obtrusive than yelling ‘on your left’.
 Hikers like them much better we have found.

 - They show respect for the hikers, warning them a biker is coming.

 - Passive – these are akin to ‘cow bells’ and do not require you to activate them with your thumb.
 They have a magnetic shut off so they aren’t ringing all the time.